-To organise a baptism at St John’s, please either fill in the contact form at the bottom of the page, or call us on 02 4927 5399.
+To organise a baptism at St John’s, please either fill in the contact form on this page, or call us on 02 4927 5399.
 The best days to call are generally Monday to Thursday each week.
 Please read the information above and have in mind:

 - what date you would like the baptism to be, and

 - whether you would like it inside one of our regular Sunday services, or at 12.30pm on a Sunday afternoon.

 If you have any questions at all, please get in contact with us.
 We believe that baptism is a very special and holy occasion and would love to talk to you about this.